Demolition Costs

 Building Regulations & Planning Permission for Demolition

-Again, speak to your local authority to determine whether you need this agreement before you plan or pay for any demolition work.
+Again, you should speak to your local authority to determine whether you need this agreement before you plan or pay for any demolition work.

 - A lot of tradespeople have online portfolios and websites for you to check out their previous jobs and any reviews that they have received from past clients.
 This is a great way to check them out before hiring them.